Math Overview Dashboard

-When you view data for an entire class, you can choose school, district, and national comparisons.
+When you view data for an entire class, you can choose a school comparison.

 When you select a comparison, you will see the symbol for that comparison on the graph, with a line showing the median scores and growth.

-Below the comparisons that you can select, you will see the difference between the student's Student Growth Percentile and the median for the group, class, school, district, and nation (depending on the comparisons available).
-In the example below, the green +34 below the class median means the student's Student Growth Percentile is 34 points above the median for the class and represents high growth, while the red -8 below the School median means the student's SGP is 8 points below the school median.
+Below the comparisons that you can select, you will see the difference between the student's Student Growth Percentile and the median for the group, class, school, and district (depending on the comparisons available).
+In the example below, the green +1 below the class median means the student's Student Growth Percentile is 1 point above the median for the class and represents high growth, while the red -24 below the district median means the student's SGP is 24 points below the district median.

 The student's current Student Growth Percentile is always used no matter what timeframe you choose to view, so if you are viewing All Time data, note that the Student Growth Percentiles are not based on that timeframe.

 If a student is enrolled in more than one school in the district, the Student Growth Percentile values displayed in the District Reports and the Math Overview Dashboard may be inconsistent.